GSA/challenges-and-prizes/_all-challenges/1167-watts-on-the-moon-phase-1.md

 ### How to Enter

-All interested teams must register on the official challenge website ([https://www.herox.com/WattsOnTheMoon](<Provide any specific instructions or entry guidelines your solvers need to know, including any registration requirements.
-Submission URL: If your challenge is accepting submissions through a website, provide the URL for that site here.
-Submission Email: If your challenge is accepting submissions through email, provide that email address here.

-All interested teams must register on the official challenge (https://www.herox.com/WattsOnTheMoon) by the given deadline and meet the eligibility requirements as stated in the Official Rules in order to participate in the Challenge.>)) by the given deadline and meet the eligibility requirements as stated in the Official Rules in order to participate in the Challenge.
+All interested teams must register on the official challenge (<https://www.herox.com/WattsOnTheMoon>) by the given deadline and meet the eligibility requirements as stated in the Official Rules in order to participate in the Challenge.